Merry TEFL Christmas: Christmas Around the World!

 Christmas cards

-If you teach Young Learners, you can dedicate a lesson to creating your own Christmas cards.
+If you teach Young Learners, dedicate a lesson to creating your own Christmas cards.
 Start by teaching vocabulary related to Christmas imagery, such as Christmas trees, Father Christmas, presents, stars, reindeer….whatever you can think of.
-Your students can then use these as ideas for their Christmas cards, which can be taken home and given to their families.
+Your students can use these as ideas for their Christmas cards, which can be taken home and given to their families.

 This is a fun lesson even for those students who don’t celebrate Christmas.
 Elicit from your students that Christmas is a time when we give gifts to people we care about.
 Write down the names of your students on little pieces of paper.
 Hand out these pieces of paper to the students.
 Whoever’s name they are given, they must decide what gift they would buy this person for Christmas and why.